 Two major energy-saving components in the Agua Via system are:

 - the 1-atomic layer thick membrane.
 At 0.5nm, the 1-atomic layer thick membrane is as thin as possible under the laws of nature – thinner than carbon nanotubes.
 Physics calculations indicate that the energy expenditure for a water molecule to enter and pass through the membrane is near zero.

 - the aquaporin-inspired design for the pores.
 Each pore is a modification of the natural aquaporin structure, the water superhighway in the membranes of cells.
 These modifications allow the pores to transport water at a flux rate 1,000 times that of the natural aquaporin.

 Building with atomic precision gives the opportunity to add in many other energy-saving tricks from Nature in addition to the aquaporin-inspired design.
 One example is to encourage “water ordering.”
-Left to their own devices, water molecules going through a membrane’s pore act like a crowd of people jostling and bumping into each other as they try to go through a gate to leave a football stadium.
-With water ordering, the water molecules line up neatly and speed their own passage through the pore by traveling quickly in an orderly line rather than losing speed and energy to jostling.
+Left to their own devices, water molecules going through a membrane’s pores act like a crowd of people jostling and bumping into each other as they try to go through gates to leave a football stadium.
+With water ordering, the water molecules line up neatly and speed their own passage through a pore by traveling quickly in an orderly line rather than losing speed and energy to jostling.